 From the point of view of the teaching method, it is possible to organize multidisciplinary experiments (involving teachers of Mathematics, Statistics, Computer Science, Sports Science), while from the point of view of the application projects to developed with the students, we can identify a wide range of different specific objectives (analysis of the performances of teams and athletes, monitoring over time, study of attitudes towards sport, analysis of the psychological profile of athletes, …).

 In this Project (in Italian) we describe three different teaching experiments that can be carried out as part of a school educational path on Analytics, designed for upper secondary school.
-Of course it is possible, starting from these ideas, to adapt the work paths and to design new Projects connected with any sport and suitable for any level of education.
+Of course it is possible, starting from these ideas, to adapt the work paths and to design new Projects connected with any sport and suitable for any educational level.
 The three experiments differ from each other for the type of work and the necessary tools (methodological and IT), and ultimately for the skills they are able to develop.
 For each experiment we describe the main steps to be taken.

 Saltiamo tra i numeri – Auhors: Manuel Martini